drexelwireless/iot-sensor-framework/README.md

-# IoT Data Collection & Visualization Software
+# IoT Data Collection and Storage Software

 This software suite contains scripts to collect and store IoT sensor data, such as RFID tag information using an Impinj Speedway RFID reader.

-*Note: These instructions assume that the web server, interrogation and visualizer will be run on the same machine (IP addresses in all shell scripts have been set to `localhost`).
+*Note: These instructions assume that the web server and interrogation software will be run on the same machine (IP addresses in all shell scripts have been set to `localhost`).

 ### Requirements